itsays-zqc/my-website/docs/examples/Active_Device/index.md

 | volume.material_list          |         | list  | Available when volume_type is 'material'           |
 | volume.region_list            |         | list  | Available when volume_type is 'region'             |

+Description:

-`geometry`--Set the geometry parameters of doping box
+- `geometry`--Set the geometry parameters of doping box

-`general`--Set the distribution function, concentration and so on
+- `general`--Set the distribution function, concentration and so on

   - `distribution_function`:
-  - When it's set to `"constant"`, only `concentration` needs to be set
+    - When it's set to `"constant"`, only `concentration` is required
-  - When it's set to `"gaussian"`: `concentration`, `ref_concentration`, `junction_width`, `source_face` need to be set
+    - When it's set to `"gaussian"`: `concentration`, `ref_concentration`, `junction_width`, `source_face` are required
   - `concentration`--Concentration in the non-diffusion area
   - `ref_concentration`--Concentration on the edge of diffusion area (edge of doping box)
   - `junction_width`--Diffusion junction width
   - `source_face`--The doping source face.
 Options are `"lower_x"`, `"lower_y"`, `"lower_z"`, `"upper_x"`, `"upper_y"` or `"upper_z"`. `"lower_x"` means the source face is `x=x_min`.
 Similarly for the rest.
 There is no diffusion area on the edge of source face.
 As for the other edges, there is a diffusion area within the doping box.

-`volume`--Set a list of regions or materials to be doped
+- `volume`--Set a list of regions or materials to be doped

   - `volume_type`:

     - When it's set to `"all"`(by default)，the doping is applied to all the (semiconductor) structures, restricted by the doping box

-  - When it's set to `"material"`, `material_list` needs to be set, which means the doping is applied to the structures with one of the specified materials and restricted by the doping box
+    - When it's set to `"material"`, `material_list` is required, which means the doping is applied to the structures with one of the specified materials and restricted by the doping box

-  - When it's set to `"region"`, `region_list` needs to be set, which means the doping is applied to the specified structures and restricted by the doping box
+    - When it's set to `"region"`, `region_list` is required, which means the doping is applied to the specified structures and restricted by the doping box

 <br/>